stevenwilkin/cv/README.md

 ### January 2011 - September 2011	Developer (contract), iQ Content
 <http://iqcontent.com/>

-* business intelligence development on top of Google Analytics
 * Ruby, Rails, MySQL and JavaScript/jQuery/Highcharts
 * testing with RSpec and some statistical analysis with R